lubeda/EspHoMaTriXv2/README.md

 #### rainbow icon screen

-This shows the icon "solar" `icon_name` with the scrolling text `text` "sun is shining" for 10 seconds `screen_time` in a queue with all the other screens in the queue, after 2 minutes `lifetime` it disapears from the queue.
-The text color is changing automatically.
+This shows the icon "solar" `icon_name` with the scrolling text `text` "sun is shining" for 10 seconds `screen_time` in a queue with all the other screens in the queue, after 2 minutes `lifetime` it disappears from the queue.
+The text color changes automatically.
 The display decides when to display this screen depending on the queue.

 ```yaml
 service: esphome.ulanzi_rainbow_icon_screen